 Back pain in children is not that common and often may be associated with underlying disorders.
-However, recent evidence has suggested backpacks in school going children to be a cause of back pain.
+However, recent evidence has suggested backpacks in school-going children to be a cause of back pain.
 Yes! backpacks and back pain could be related.
 The school going does involve carrying backpacks filled with books and materials and is continuing to be so in future time, it is of concern.
-The parents need to aware of the fact that loading the spine with heavier bags may result in back pain in their child.
+The parents need to be aware of the fact that loading the spine with heavier bags may result in back pain in their child.

 Though further research is demanded in the field from a scientific view [The present research is not conclusive], because it is a highly preventable issue, it is better to know about it.